 - Taxes!
 (Part 1, Part 2, Part 3)

 - Negotiate your salary at work

-- Interview elsewhere ; ) and have a free agency in a way
+- Interview elsewhere ; ) and have your own free agency (i.e. like Sports)

 - Ask for more benefits

 - Side Hustle your way to more income

 - Invest into dividend stocks